 Follow the Top 100 PGA Tour Players in the second round of the Fed Ex Cup Playoffs at the Deutsche Bank Championship.
 About 40 miles outside the city you can catch some of the greatest golfers in the world compete for a chance to move on to the third round of the playoffs and their chance at an $8 million prize.

 Old Town Trolley Tours of Boston has provided vacation guests and locals with more than 20 years of historic tours, news, and events.
 Each month the Trolley Team publishes upcoming events in Boston for visitors and residents to enjoy.

-If you are a local Boston resident, take advantage of the Old Town Trolley Tours Hometown Pass program.
-After your registration is verified, you will receive free admission to the historic Boston Tour each time you bring a full paying guest.
+If you are a Boston resident, take advantage of the Old Town Trolley Tours Hometown Pass program.
+After your registration is verified, you will receive free admission to the historic Boston Tour each time you bring a full paying adult guest.
 Learn more about the Hometown Pass today.

 The Boston Arts Festival started in 2003 to bring performing artists and interactive art exhibitions to a large public venue.
 The festival is scheduled for the Saturday of Labor Day Weekend with free performances all day until the fireworks celebration that evening.
 Christopher Columbus Park in the North End is converted into a lively cultural center complete with attractions and exhibits involving performing and visual artists.
 Past entertainers include dancers, theater groups, ensembles and pop music performances.
 Free to the public.